Brussels Things To Do With Kids

 Entrance is included with the 49-museum Brussels City Card; click here to see all included attractions.

 It has been around for a long time and is one of the most important museums in Belgium.
 It’s one of the oldest in the country, starting in 1828.
 The Brussels Museum of Natural Sciences focuses on the natural history of Belgium and the area around it.
-There are many fossils in the Museum, including some of the world’s most important and well-preserved fossils.
+There are many fossils in the Museum, including some of the world’s most essential and well-preserved fossils.

 15. Royal Palace